Georgia Death Certificates Now Viewable Online

 FamilySearch released to the press that the Georgia Archives has teamed up with FamilySearch to make available for free, 275,000 death certificates ranging from 1919 to 1929.
 These death certificates are available for viewing at Georgia Archives or Family Search Labs.
 These death records are just the beginning fruits of the volunteers that are are participating in the FamilySearch Indexing.
 The FamilySearch Indexing project is massive but there are numerous volunteers working to make records such as the "Georgia Death Certificates" available for the searching family historian or genealogist.
 Please find below in it entirety the press release.

-Posted by Jennifer Jackson at Wednesday, October 17, 2007
+Posted by Our Future Rooted in Our Past at Wednesday, October 17, 2007